Also known as: Getting more calories - adults, Chemotherapy - calories, Transplant - calories or Cancer treatment - calories

-If you are sick or getting cancer treatment, you may not feel like eating.
-But it is important to get enough protein and calories so that you do not lose too much weight.
-Eating well will help you handle your illness and side effects of treatment better.
+If you are sick or undergoing cancer treatment, you may not feel like eating.
+But it is important to get enough protein and calories so you do not lose too much weight.
+Eating well can help you handle your illness and the side effects of treatment better.

 Ask others to prepare food for you.
 You may feel like eating, but you might not have enough energy to cook.

 When you feel up to it, make some simple meals and freeze them to eat later.
-Ask your health care provider or nurse about "Meals on Wheels" or other programs that bring food to your house.
+Ask your provider about "Meals on Wheels" or other programs that bring food to your house.

-Also ask your health care provider about any possible medicines that can stimulate your appetite to help you eat.
+Also ask your provider about any medicines that can stimulate your appetite to help you eat.